Last updated: 29 September 2021

 - correspondence with you, for example electronic mail and letters; and

 - business records, for example contracts, proposals, quotations and invoices.

-- for our legitimate business interests so that we can provide your business with products and services.
+- Running our business, provision of so that we can provide you with our products and services.

 Who has access to the data?